keaton-robinson/react-xwing-squad-builder/README.md

 - A bunch more stuff but this list is getting long

-My intent with this project was to focus on learning React and making some of my own HTML/CSS
+This has been a fun project to work on and I've learned a lot in the process.